Equipment breakdowns significantly impact productivity and project timelines.

 Before diving deeper into preventive maintenance plans, it is essential to understand the types of fleet maintenance typically utilized in the construction industry:

-A construction site is a fast-paced environment with a tight schedule.
 No project manager wants their work to be slowed down or their expenses to skyrocket due to equipment malfunction.

 Well, this is where preventive maintenance planning comes in.